SarahBoening/BERTTraining/README.md

 1. install transformers and the requirements it needs (pytorch & Tensorflow 2.0) ( I used transformers 2.1.1, when using a newer version, the run scripts need to be updated)
 2. place model files and run scripts in a folder
 3. run one of the scripts
-4. wait for the trainig to finish
+4. wait for the training to finish
 5. run benchmark

 ## Run scripts
 **Examples I used to train BERT**
 Using the normal vocabulary and pretrained model with multiprocessing:
 ```
 python3 ./model_chain.py --data_folder=/path/to/trainfilesdir --output_dir=/path/to/outputdir --model_type=bert --model_name_or_path=bert-base-cased --do_train --do_eval --evaluate_during_training --per_gpu_train_batch_size=1 --per_gpu_eval_batch_size=1 --num_train_epochs=1 --save_steps=100 --save_total_limit=100 --overwrite_output_dir --gpu_ids=0 --pre_process_count=8 --logging_steps=5000 --mlm

 ```
 Using the normal pretrained model and an own vocabulary:
 ```
 python3 ./model_chain.py --data_folder=/path/to/trainfilesdir --output_dir=/path/to/outputdir --cache_dir=/path/to/cachedir --model_type=bert --model_name_or_path=bert-base-cased --do_train --do_eval --evaluate_during_training --per_gpu_train_batch_size=1 --per_gpu_eval_batch_size=1 --num_train_epochs=1 --save_steps=100 --save_total_limit=100 --overwrite_output_dir --gpu_ids=0 --pre_process_count=8 --logging_steps=5000 --mlm